Best Practices for SEO in 2025

 Speaking of speed, people are impatient, and Google knows it.
 A slow website is a conversion killer.

 • Minimize http Requests: Each element on your page—images, scripts, stylesheets—requires a request, according to amicasolution, and more requests equals slower loading.
 Combine files where you can.
+For example, you can combine multiple CSS files into one by concatenating them, or use build tools like Webpack or Gulp to automate this process for both CSS and JavaScript.

 • Content Delivery Networks (cdn): CDNs store your website's files on multiple servers around the world.

 • Browser Caching: Browser caching stores static files on a user's device, so they don't have to be downloaded every time they visit your site.
+This reduces server load and bandwidth, leading to faster perceived page load times for repeat visitors.

 Okay, this sounds complicated, but it's actually pretty cool.
 Schema markup is like adding little labels to your website, so Google really understands what's on each page, according to amicasolution.